Search

 “European standards” exist in the EU for these products, that have been published in the Official Journal of the European Union (OJEU).
 A product complying with these standards is presumed to meet the EU safety requirements.

 [Note: A European standard published in the official Journal of the European Union is called “harmonised standard” when it is adopted on the basis of Union harmonisation legislation.
-When a EN standard is published in the OJEU under the GPSD, that is a general Directive (non-harmonisation legislation), it cannot be called harmonised standard.
+When a EN standard is published in the OJEU under the GPSR, that is a general Directive (non-harmonisation legislation), it cannot be called harmonised standard.
 In general, EN standards published in the OJEU give the legal effect of presumption of conformity to the products complying with these.]

 The following standards are relevant to e-cigarettes: